itzcookiie/Keyboard-breaker/journey/Day5.md

-# Day 5
+# Day 4

 ### Objectives
-- Create ball ✅
-- Show ball on screen ✅
-- Move ball ✅
-- Add collision detection between ball and wall ✅
-- Add collision detection between ball and board ✅
 - Add collision detection between ball and bricks
+- Add conditions to check when it is game over
+- Fix collision between ball and wall.
+Ball goes over wall sometimes by a lil bit instead of rebounding at the edge of the circle ✅
+- Fix collision betweenn ball and side of board ✅

 ### What I actually done
 - Spent time at the end of the day (current 9.33pm) trying to make ball board collision cooler/more fun